Skip to Content

 The Cathedral Mountain Lodge is perfect if you want a rustic but luxurious vibe while staying in the Rockies.
 It’s got stone fireplaces, antique furniture, and spacious bathtubs where you can unwind after a day of exploring Yoho National Park.
 There’s also an excellent restaurant on site, the Great Room Restaurant, which serves up regional, organic cuisine and locally produced wines.

-Prices range between $545 – $895 CAD per night during the summer, so a stay at this place definitely doesn’t come cheap, but you can’t go wrong here if you’re looking for a luxury stay.
+Prices range between $740 – $1,100 CAD per night during the summer, so a stay at this place definitely doesn’t come cheap, but you can’t go wrong here if you’re looking for a luxury stay.
 You can check availability and book on Booking.com.

 Yoho Chalets

 The Yoho Chalets are beautiful, airy chalets just steps away from the banks of the Kicking Horse River, so you’ve got views galore in addition to comfy beds, a stone fireplace, and a fully-equipped kitchen.
-You’ll have plenty of privacy here and we think that this idyllic spot is perfect for families, since each chalet sleeps up to 6 people.
-Prices range between $199 and $350 CAD for a standard chalet, going up to $250 – $399 CAD per night for a deluxe chalet with all of the trimmings.
-You can easily book one of the Yoho Chalets online here.
+You’ll have plenty of privacy here, and we think that this idyllic spot is perfect for families, since each chalet sleeps up to 6 people.

 Field

-Field is a super charming village with lots of cafes and artisanal shops to check out.
+Field is a super charming village with lots of cafés and artisanal shops to check out.
 Plus, it’s conveniently located inside Yoho National Park, at the base of Yoho Valley Road, so you can easily access all of the park’s top attractions and hiking trails from here.

 There are a couple of hotels in Field, including the Cathedral Mountain Lodge, which is about 5.5 kilometers (3.4 miles) from the town center, and the Truffle Pigs Lodge.
-There are also several guesthouses in the area, like Charlie’s Guesthouse which is a cute little walkout basement suite.

 Related Read: If you’d prefer to stay nearby, there are plenty of places to stay in Golden, BC or hotels in Banff to choose from!